 The idea for Policymakr emerged among a group of friends, all passionately interested in politics and in public service, over the summer of 2016, in the wake of the Brexit referendum in the UK and during the primaries for the US presidential election.
 At the time we didn’t feel the timing for launching Policymakr was right, so we dispersed and engaged in other personal projects.

-In the fall of 2018, Policymaker’s Co-Founder, Donald Jenkins, felt the time was ripe to reactivate the project.
+At the time of the COVID-19 crisis in the spring of 2020, Policymaker’s Co-Founder, Donald Jenkins, felt the time was ripe to reactivate the project.
 He sought and obtained the other Co-Founders’ agreement to go ahead with preparing Policymakr for launch.
-Donald is currently the main driving force behind the project, but we expect the team to build up in the next few months.
+A small team is currently engaged in making Policymakr a reality, and it will build up in the next few months.